fillip1984/locutus/README.md

 ## TODO

-- [ ] should we default to opening player when selecting an item from continue?
-  - [ ] would need to also add a button on player to allow user to go back to the media page
 - [ ] add series functionality
 - [ ] add ebook reader
 - [ ] add genre and tags